ChrisJol/MyTube/README.md

 1. Create a Python virtual environment
 2. Install all dependencies
 3. Help you configure your YouTube API key

+When you first run the app, it will automatically search for and load initial videos into the database, so you can start rating videos immediately!

 ## 📋 Prerequisites